Max Muncy Player Props: Dodgers vs. Phillies

-Max Muncy -- with an on-base percentage of .268 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Philadelphia Phillies, with Aaron Nola on the hill, on June 10 at 4:05 PM ET.
+The Los Angeles Dodgers and Max Muncy (.263 slugging percentage over his past 10 games, including one homer), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Phillies.
+He had a hitless showing in his previous game (0-for-4) against the Phillies.

 Max Muncy Game Info & Props vs. the Phillies